-Energy Trust is an independent nonprofit organization that offers cash incentives and services for qualifying energy-efficiency and renewable power projects in homes, commercial businesses and industrial and agricultural businesses.
+Energy Trust is an independent nonprofit organization that offers cash incentives and services for qualifying energy-efficiency and renewable power projects to homeowners, commercial businesses and industrial and agricultural businesses.
 Programs are available to Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista customers in Oregon and NW Natural customers in Washington.

 With help from Energy Trust, you can manage energy costs, increase comfort at home, improve productivity in the workplace and protect the environment.

-To date, Energy Trust has provided resources for utility customers to invest in energy efficiency and renewable energy at more than 600,000 residential, commercial and industrial sites statewide.
-These investments have saved participating customers $2.3 billion on their energy bills so far, and over time, these savings will grow to reach $5.6 billion.
+To date, Energy Trust has provided resources for utility customers to invest in energy efficiency and renewable energy at about 770,000 residential, commercial and industrial sites.
+These investments have saved participating customers $4.6 billion on their energy bills so far, and over time, these savings will grow to reach $8.9 billion.

 Energy Trust is working to fulfill Oregon’s vision to meet future energy needs through clean, affordable energy sources.
 We provide comprehensive energy efficiency and renewable energy solutions, and our success is measured in kilowatt hours of electricity saved and generated, therms of natural gas saved, and efficient and effective delivery of services to utility customers.

 Engaging customers with programs, information and services, with attention to underserved customers

 Linking to the approaches utilities are using to meet changing customer energy needs